 Communications

-Seek input from the Providers about the processes they have in place for sending notices.

-In Providers’ Supplemental Rules, are there reasonable ways of communicating?
+Please provide us with information regarding the means by which you communicate with complainants and respondents, including relevant provisions of your Supplemental Rules?

-How is ADNDRC not in breach of the URS Rules Clause 2(a)(i) and Procedure Clause 4.3 in relying SOLELY on email as the mode for issuing a Notice of Complaint?
+(Only to ADNDRC)How are you not in breach of the URS Rules Clause 2(a)(i) and Procedure Clause 4.3 in relying SOLELY on email as the mode for issuing a Notice of Complaint?

 URS Rules 2(a)(i): sending the Notice of Complaint to all email, postal mail and facsimile addresses shown in the domain name's registration data in the Whois database for the registered domain-name holder, the technical contact, and the administrative contact, as well as to any email addresses for the Respondent provided by the Complainant;